 Planting strawberries might be the easiest chore in the garden.
-Those plants are so hardy I doubt you’ll manage to kill them even if your thumbs aren’t so green!
+Those plants are so hardy I doubt you could manage to kill them even if your thumbs aren’t so green!

-In fact, if you are not careful, some strawberry plants might take over your entire garden!
+In fact, if you’re not careful, some strawberries might take over your entire garden!

 Growing fruit on the homestead can be a tricky business.
 Most of the fruit plants you’ll plant, whether it’s a tree or a vine or a bush, will take a few years to produce a suitable harvest.

 Sometimes you are not even sure if you’ll stay at that specific homestead for a few years.
 When we lived in the city, I didn’t even bother planting fruit trees because it was clear to me that that house was not our forever place.
 I kept thinking why bother, by the time the trees start to produce, we will probably be gone…

 If this is your situation, or if you just aren’t too strong in the patience department (like me…), there are a few things you can do.

 How to Plant Bare Root Strawberries and Care For Your Plants…

 First, you can plant dwarf fruit trees in containers so that the trees can move with you.
 Those trees are fast to produce and have about seven hundred other benefits.
 You can read all about them at a guest post I wrote a few months ago at The Prairie Homestead here.

 Second, you can grow annual fruit like watermelon, cantaloupes, or ground cherries.
 These are great options that everyone loves.